Street Photography of Florence, Italy

 The next photo in this series that I captured was of the man smoking outside a doorway on Vei dei Pecori, a street residing off the side of the Duomo.
 This was another instance where I felt a need to capture someone observing others.
 The street looks somewhat barren, but that is by choice on my behalf.
 In reality there are countless people roaming around looking at the store-fronts and the lit up gelato cafés.
 This man looked so well dressed but in some way still casual.
 His face bore wrinkles and his hair was slicked back with the definition of a comb.
 He embodied my vision of an older Italian man, down to the glossy leather shoes he was wearing and I felt it was important to capture this essence.
 As I now look at the photo I begin to notice things I hadn’t seen before when taking it, such as the stains around the doorbells or the white paint marks left on the top left panel of the doorway.
 These too are things that will now remind me of Italy since these imperfections can be found all throughout the city.
 A moment, such as this, when a well dressed man is standing outside a rugged doorway, suddenly became important.

 A few hours later I found myself getting gelato at a cafe near the Arno river.
 I was sitting on a bench outside when I saw a somewhat unhappy looking man coming down the road.
 From a distance I thought he stood out against the backdrop of teenage music playing on the moped nearby and the young couple that had just walked past with their child.
 He slowly kept walking, I followed my gut instinct and began to take photo after photo of him approaching.
 The closer he got the more I saw his personality in his demeanour.
 He wore his watch on the inside of his wrist, something I remember seeing in a lot of old films.
 His shirt had a cross pinned to it, marking him as a Christian, an unbuttoned button on his shirt and a toothpick hanging out of his mouth.
 All these details captured my attention, more so than the young couple who had walked by.
 I wondered why that was, were they just physically not as interesting too document?
 Perhaps.
 For all I know my eye is bias towards these figures that emanate charisma and temperament.
 He had a look on his face which just showed a thought behind it.
-He wasn’t walking down the Arno, admiring the beauty, he was digging in his pocket for something, thinking, maybe, about what lay ahead for the week.
+He wasn’t walking down the Arno, admiring the beauty, he was digging in his pocket for something.

 The next few days I noticed my eyes had started to seek out these sorts of portraits.
 I was no longer a casual observer of the Duomo, I was hunting for portraits of those alone in such a crowded city.